Rashedeen/Rashedeen/README.md

 # Cybersecurity & IT Portfolio

 - 👋 Hi, I’m @Rashedeen
-- 🌱 I’m currently learning infomation technology specializing in cybersecurity
+- 🌱 I’m currently learning infomation technology
-- 👀 Envisioning a life of a digital detective, i’m interested in Cybersecurity specifically
+- 👀 Envisioning a life of a digital detective, i’m interested in Cybersecurity
 - 💞️ I’m looking to collaborate on things related to my vision
 - 📫 How to reach me
 - Email : rashidfirdaus077@gmail.com